sablier-labs/docs/docs/concepts/06-glossary.md

 ## PRBMath

-[PRBMath][prb-math] is fixed-point arithmetic library used by Sablier Core to facilitate non-linear streaming and compute percentage values.
+[PRBMath][prb-math] is fixed-point arithmetic library used by Sablier Core to compute percentage values and the exponents used in Lockup Dynamic.

 ## PRBProxy